Inserting Coveo Components

 Ensure that you have a Lightning application (e.g., Lightning Service Console, Sales, etc).

-Ensure that you have set up a domain name for your organization (see Set Up a My Domain Name).
+Ensure that you have set up a domain name for your organization (see Set Up My Domain).

-Ensure that you have installed and configured the Coveo for Salesforce V3 package (see Installing the Coveo for Salesforce Application).
+Ensure that you have installed and configured the Coveo for Salesforce V3 or later package (see Installing the Coveo for Salesforce Application).

 Step 1: Add the Coveo Insight Panel Lightning Component in Salesforce